Improved Stochastic Optimization of LogSumExp: Abstract

 \section{Abstract}

-The LogSumExp function, also known as the free energy, plays a central role in many important optimization problems, including entropy-regularized optimal transport and distributionally robust optimization (DRO).
-It is also the dual to the Kullback-Leibler (KL) divergence, which is widely used in machine learning.
+The LogSumExp function, dual to the Kullback-Leibler (KL) divergence, plays a central role in many important optimization problems, including entropy-regularized optimal transport (OT) and distributionally robust optimization (DRO).
 In practice, when the number of exponential terms inside the logarithm is large or infinite, optimization becomes challenging since computing the gradient requires differentiating every term.
-Previous approaches that replace the full sum with a small batch introduce significant bias.
-We propose a novel approximation to LogSumExp that can be efficiently optimized using stochastic gradient methods.
-This approximation is rooted in a sound modification of the KL divergence in the dual, resulting in a new $f$-divergence called the \emph{safe KL divergence}.
-The accuracy of the approximation is controlled by a tunable parameter and can be made arbitrarily small.
-Like the LogSumExp, our approximation preserves convexity.
-Moreover, when applied to an $L$-smooth function bounded from below, the smoothness constant of the resulting objective scales linearly with $L$.
-Experiments in DRO and continuous optimal transport demonstrate the advantages of our approach over state-of-the-art baselines and the effective treatment of numerical issues associated with the standard LogSumExp and KL.
+We propose a novel convexity- and smoothness-preserving approximation to LogSumExp that can be efficiently optimized using stochastic gradient methods.
+This approximation is rooted in a sound modification of the KL divergence in the dual, resulting in a new $f$-divergence called the \emph{Safe KL divergence}.
+Our experiments and theoretical analysis of the LogSumExp-based stochastic optimization, arising in DRO and continuous OT, demonstrate the advantages of our approach over existing baselines.